coderefinery/snakemake_hackathon/content/Snakemake_intro.md

 - Have you noticed that I made a typo in the bash script and did not use transformed data for the `stats.r` script?
 - How to compute the results for all datasets available (there are 100 of them) using a computer with 20 cores?

-As your workflows grow in terms of number of steps, but also the size of data, managing this workflow might become more and more problematic.
-Fortunately, over the years many solution arose to manage and automate workflows execution.
-They offer plenty of features, supporting different stages of working with workflows: starting with defining a workflow, executing it and finally, gathering and sharing the results.
+As your workflows grow in terms of number of steps, or also the size of dataset, managing this workflow might become more and more problematic.
+Fortunately, over the years many solutions arose to manage and automate workflow execution.
+They offer plenty of features, supporting different stages of workflows: starting with the definition of a workflow, executing it and finally, gathering and sharing the results.

 > By supporting the top layer, a workflow management system can promote the center layer, and thereby help to obtain true sustainability.